jjg/universal-stompbox/README.md

 * Clean-up the code for modularity, configurability
 * Add something to hold breadboard in place
 * Add a schematic for the footswitch wiring
+* Replace raw pushbutton with smaller internal button and turn cover into moving pedal piece